ShlomoVovek/devtools_project/README.md

 # devtools_project
 Final Project In Devtools Course

+TL;DR:

+    1) Ensure that the scripts have execute permissions (chmod +x scriptname.sh).
+    2) Download the project
+    3) Begin with the "setup.sh" script and then "restore.sh" if you want to load our exsiting data

 a.
 We are Amit Bar-Kama, Software Engineering student and Shlomi Vovek, Computer Science student.

 b.
 Project Overview: